yuriichaplia/Pomodoro-App-in-Python/README.md

 # Pomodoro App<br>

-A simple Pomodoro timer built with Python and Tkinter.
+A simple Pomodoro timer built with Python and Tkinter.<br>
 It follows the 25/5 work-break cycle with a long break after 4 sessions.

 ## Features